 About the Minor

 Disability studies is a field for and by people with disabilities.
 Students in the minor understand disability and impairment as an essential component of the human experience, troubling outcome of power, and important feature of coalition building— a position shaped by ongoing intersections with age, race, gender, ethnicity, language, nationality, and class.
 In this sense, disability is a lens for understanding and a means to create spaces and communities that serve all people equitably, not just the disabled.

-The Disability Studies minor provides students with practical skill-building techniques in participatory design and community organizing along with opportunities to explore how cultural ideals, policies, and perceptions about ability/disability influence the aims of transformative justice, equity, and inclusion.
+The minor provides students with practical skill-building techniques in participatory design and community organizing along with opportunities to explore how cultural ideals, policies, and perceptions about ability and disability influence the aims of transformative justice, equity, and inclusion.